 Can I Get a Clearance Card in Arizona with a Felony?

-Is it possible to get an Arizona Fingerprint Clearance Card if you have a felony?
-The answer is that it depends, but it is possible.
-So, when you’re applying for your fingerprint clearance card, it will likely be denied.
+When applying for your fingerprint clearance card, the Board of Fingerprinting will likely deny it.
 Any arrest for a felony or a misdemeanor, not even a conviction, just an arrest, will flag the denial of your application.
 At that point, you then have to ask for a good cause exception to be granted your card.

 Disclosing Felony Records

 If you can complete all of that, then it’s likely that you will be granted your good cause exception.
-It may be kicked to a hearing.
-Suppose that happens, and the board doesn’t feel they have adequate proof that nothing is pending or that you haven’t been rehabilitated.
+The Board may kick it to a hearing.
+Suppose that happens, and the Board doesn’t feel there is adequate proof that nothing is pending or that you haven’t been rehabilitated.
 In that case, you would likely go before an administrative law judge, or you’d have an attorney represent you before that administrative law judge in a hearing at the fingerprint board.